wubboxcap/OpenVideoBotDocs/COMMANDS.md

 ### Download command:
 The `download <video>` command takes one parameter `video` as either a search query or URL.

-    Example: `download chev`, searches for "funny video" and downloads it up to 8mb; also supports URLs
+    Example: `download chevron commercials`, searches for "download chevron commercials" and downloads it up to 25mb; also supports URLs

 ### Concat command:
 The `concat <n> [<video1>, <video2>, ...]` command, which can take in `<n>` videos and concatinate them.